-Yes, the officer in your case will agree with you when and how often you will be updated, this includes which method, for example if you have requested to be update via email or a telephone call.
-You can be informed on significant updates and when the offender has been found, arrested or charged.
+Yes.
+The officer in the case will agree with you when and how often you will be updated, and whether you would like to be updated by email or a phone call.
+The officer will get in touch with you if there are any significant updates, for example, when the offender has been found, arrested or charged.

 Will I have to give a statement?

-You might be asked to give a statement to a police officer, yes.
-You have an important role to play in bringing offenders to justice and giving a statement is vital as it forms part of the evidence the police will need to collect and use if the case goes to court.
+Yes, you might be asked to give a statement to a police officer.
+As a witness you have an important role to play in bringing offenders to justice.
+Giving a statement is vital as it forms part of the evidence the police will need to collect and use if the case goes to court.

 What will happen to my statement?